Undergraduate bachelors courses explained

 At UWA you can study one of a number of bachelor degrees.

 There are some limits you need to be aware of.
 For example, for a single bachelor degree these include: you cannot include more than 12 units at Level 1; you must pass at least three units at Level 3; your course may include Foundational Units.
 Beyond these requirements, you have the freedom to craft a course that best suits your interests.

 Your degree-specific major is an area in which you choose to specialise.

 You can pursue multiple interests by choosing to select a second major.
 It may be something that complements your degree-specific major, or it may be something completely different.

 Area of interest

 Depending on your choice of majors you may have space for elective units.
-You can choose (almost!) anything you like to expand your knowledge in a new field, provided that you meet the unit rules.
+You can choose (almost!) anything you like to expand your knowledge in a new field, provided you meet the unit rules.

 A standard full-time study load is four units per semester.
 The minimum number to be classified as full-time is three units per semester.
-You are welcome to study part-time (i.e. one or two units per semester) provided you complete your degree within 10 years.
+You're welcome to study part-time (i.e. one or two units per semester) provided you complete your degree within 10 years.
 Student visa holders are generally required to be enrolled in four units per semester in order to meet their visa requirement of completing within the duration of their CoE.

 Full details on undergraduate courses, majors and units are in the UWA Handbook.
 If you have any questions search the Frequently Asked Questions.
 If you can't find the answers Email Us, visit the Student Experience team at Student Central or your Student Advising Office for more information regarding enrolment and study loads.